The Monsanto Fund gift for the Grow Rural Education program is especially generous.

 ROOTING FOR RURAL

 When a single seed is planted, the yields can be incredible.
 And with the help of farmers, those returns can have a long-term impact on rural communities.
-That’s what the America’s Farmers programs, sponsored by the Monsanto Fund, are dedicated to – partnering with farmers to strengthen rural communities.
+That’s what the America’s Farmers programs, sponsored by the Monsanto Fund, a philanthropic arm of Bayer, are dedicated to – partnering with farmers to strengthen rural communities.
 With your support, we can bring to life the funding to help further a college dream, a donation to help a local nonprofit, or the technology needed for a school STEM program.
 Do you know a student, school or nonprofit in your town that’s deserving?
 With just a few clicks today, you can help plant the seed of support and see amazing things grow.